 We marched this morning by the left.
-The road Oct.
+The road Ocr.
 3. to-day exceedingly uneven, with numerous ravines on Mil.
 13. our right and left, and but very little cultivation.
-We were in hourly expectation of falling in with the Grand Army, enemy, who were reported in force between Muttrah Camp near Phurrah.
+We our right and left, and but very inthe cultivation. we were in hourly expectation of falling in with the $\frac{Grand}{Army}$, enemy, who were reported in force between Muttrah Camp near and Agra.